-Examples: "Genus," "Species," "Variety," "Cultivar," "Population," "Hybrid," "Cross," "Line," "Rootstock," "Mutant," "Ecotype," "Three-way," "Inbred," "Top-cross," "F 5," "Elite," "Standard," "Improved," "Basic," "Heterosis."
+Examples: "Genus," "Species," "Variety," "Cultivar," "Population," "Hybrid," "Cross," "Line," "Rootstock," "Mutant," "Ecotype," "Three-way," "Inbred," "Top-cross," "F 5," "Elite," "Standard," "Improved," "Basic," "Heterosis" would be precluded.

 (iii) Indications usually referring to quantity, weight, price, date or quality, unless it is obvious that they cannot have such a meaning in connection with propagating material or harvested material of the variety.
-In particular, abbreviations that could be understood as such indications are not registrable.
+In particular, abbreviations that could be understood as such indications are not suitable.